francoisdevlin/config-expressions/examples/README.md

     'jdbc:h2:/sample/path'

 ## 003 basic substitution
-This example shows to to use basic variable subsitution with a wildcard.
+This example shows to to use basic variable substitution with a wildcard.
 It matches keys that are static, such as app1.db, as well as keys that are dynamic, such as app9.

     {